 - 1 cup white cornmeal

 - 1⁄2 cup all-purpose flour

 - 8 oz. cheddar cheese, grated (about 2 cups)

 - 1 15-oz. can black-eyed peas, drained

 - 3⁄4 cup canned cream-style corn

-- Whisk cornmeal, flour, salt, and baking soda together in a large bowl.
-Beat eggs, buttermilk, and oil together in a medium bowl.
-Add egg mixture to cornmeal mixture, stirring until cornmeal mixture is just moistened (batter will be lumpy).
-Stir in sausage mixture, cheese, black-eyed peas, corn, green chiles, and jalapeños.
-Pour batter into prepared dish, smoothing top with the back of the spoon.
-Bake until golden brown, 50–60 minutes.
+- In a large bowl, whisk together the cornmeal, flour, salt, and baking soda.
+In a medium bowl, whisk together the eggs, buttermilk, and oil.
+Pour the egg mixture into the cornmeal mixture, and use a silicone spatula to fold together until just combined (the batter will still be lumpy).
+Fold in the reserved sausage mixture, cheese, black-eyed peas, corn, green chiles, and jalapeños.
+Pour the batter into the prepared baking dish, and smooth the surface with the spatula.
+Bake until golden brown, 50-60 minutes.
 Allow to cool for 10 minutes before serving.